 A recent case of persecution is particularly appalling because of the sterling service of the priest involved.
 Last fall, Fr.
 Francis Peffley resigned as pastor of Holy Trinity in Gainesville and was demoted to parochial vicar and sent to a parish in Leesburg.
 The party line was that Father had “burned out” and needed a rest.
 I didn't believe it.
 I've known Father Peffley since he was a young priest assigned to St. Louis in Alexandria.
 He has the enthusiasm and energy of a John Vianney.
 “Burnout” was unbelievable, so I wasn’t surprised to be contacted by concerned laymen with the real story.

+When Fr.
+Peffley arrived at Holy Trinity, there was no church, no activities, and only 300 registered families.
+Daily Mass was held in the chapel of the Benedictine Sisters nearby and Sunday Mass in a rented school gym.
+Over ten years, Father built a parish community that now numbers 3900 families.
+Dozens of activities fill the calendar including about ten praesidia of the Legion of Mary, an apostolate close to his heart.
+Father Peffley built a beautiful church which was well on the way to being paid off five years ahead of schedule.
+By every indication, the bishop should have been grateful to his faithful son who could easily give lessons on how to build a parish community from scratch.
 So what happened?
 I’ve seen documents that show the bishop came down hard on Fr.
 Peffley over some minor financial mistakes.
 Pastors apparently are only allowed to sign contracts for up to $20,000 without the permission of the bishop, although the Diocesan Parish Finance Council Guidelines don’t include that information.
 Fr.
 Peffley signed a contract for twenty stained glass windows depicting the mysteries of the rosary at $50,000 each for the design, building, and installation.
 They were approved by the Diocesan Office of Construction, Management, and Facilities as part of the original plan for the Church.
 The windows were also included among the memorial pledges made by parishioners as part of the 2002 Rooted in Faith Campaign.
 Yet this became one of the issues used against Fr.
 Peffley by the bishop.
 Father signed a second contract for a commemorative book at a total cost of about $53,000 to be paid in installments, all under $20,000.
 The book also was approved by the parish finance council and similar books had been developed for both St. Mary’s in Alexandria and Our Lady of Hope in Potomac Falls.
 The cost of the book was also underwritten by parishioners.
 Essentially, Father skipped a bureaucratic step in the process of which he was unaware.

 The bishop’s third issue was that Father purchased liturgical furnishings and goods from his parents’ Catholic Shop, although the parish building committee got several estimates from other sources and approved the purchases.
 The Catholic Shop provided a deep discount that made them more than competitive.
 Neither Fr.
 Peffley nor anyone at the parish benefitted from any of these financial transactions, but, like Fr.
 Duesterhaus who failed to do things the bishop’s way, Fr.
 Peffley apparently broke the letter of the law and was ordered to resign.
 The official story, which he was told to disseminate, (even the pulpit announcement was sent to him by Vicar of Clergy, Fr.
 Paul Scalia), was that he requested to step down.
 Instead of pursuing his rights under canon law, Fr.
 Peffley, a true son of St. Louis de Montfort, chose silent obedience to the bishop’s unjust act.
 The story passed around the parish and the diocese was that poor Fr.
 Peffley was “burned out,” a complete fabrication.